Athletics (baseball): Planned relocation to Las Vegas

 Following the California Golden Seals' relocation to Cleveland in 1976, the Golden State Warriors' move across the bay to San Francisco in 2019, and the Oakland Raiders' move to the Las Vegas metropolitan area in 2020, the Athletics were left as the sole remaining major professional sports team in Oakland.
 However, on April 20, 2023, the Athletics announced they had entered a land purchase agreement with Red Rock Resort located near Las Vegas to build a new ballpark on the Las Vegas Strip, finalizing their plans to relocate to the Las Vegas area.
-On May 9, 2023, the Athletics switched their planned location in the Las Vegas area to the site of the Tropicana Las Vegas hotel and casino, which was subsequently demolished in October 2024, to construct a 33,000-seat partially retractable ballpark and a 1,500-room hotel and casino.
+On May 9, 2023, the Athletics switched their planned location in the Las Vegas area to the site of the Tropicana Las Vegas hotel and casino, which permanently closed on April 2, 2024 and was subsequently demolished on October 9, 2024, to construct a 33,000-seat partially retractable ballpark and a 1,500-room hotel and casino.
 By June 15, 2023, Nevada governor Joe Lombardo signed an MLB stadium funding bill known as SB1 into law after the bill was approved by the Nevada Legislature, and the Athletics officially announced they would begin the relocation process.

 On November 16, 2023, the Athletics' move to Las Vegas was unanimously approved by MLB team owners.
 According to the team, the new Las Vegas ballpark will not be completed until 2028.
 The lease to the Oakland Coliseum expired after the 2024 season.
 Before the scheduled move to Las Vegas in 2028, the team is playing in West Sacramento, California, at Sutter Health Park (home of the San Francisco Giants' Triple-A affiliate, the Sacramento River Cats) for the 2025–2027 seasons (with an option for the 2028 season if necessary).
 While in West Sacramento the team is referred to as simply the "A's" and "Athletics," with no city name attached.
 The relocation marks the first move by an MLB team since the Montreal Expos moved to Washington, D.C., becoming the Washington Nationals in 2005.

 The Athletics are scheduled to play in Las Vegas for the first time in 2026, with six games scheduled in June at Las Vegas Ballpark.
+The new Las Vegas Stadium, currently unnamed, is on track to open by 2028.

+On January 6, 2026, the Associated Press reported that the U.S. Patent and Trademark Office had denied the A's request to trademark the names "Las Vegas Athletics" and "Vegas Athletics", leaving the future of the franchise's name in doubt.